History and Scope

 The project is now producing a series of seventeen volumes that will bring Jackson’s most important papers to the public in easily readable form.
 Each volume presents about 400 documents, fully footnoted and indexed.
 The plan calls for six pre-presidential volumes, eight presidential (one for each year), three post-presidential, and a cumulative index.
-Volumes I through XI have been published, bringing the series through 1833, Jackson’s fifth presidential year.
-Volume XII, covering 1834, is now in preparation.
+Volumes I through XII have been published, bringing the series through 1834, Jackson’s sixth presidential year.
+Volume XIII, covering 1835, is now in preparation.

 The Papers of Andrew Jackson is sponsored by the University of Tennessee-Knoxville and supported by grants from the National Historical Publications and Records Commission, the National Endowment for the Humanities, the Tennessee Historical Commission, and the Watson-Brown Foundation.